-BK virus was first identified in the urine of a renal transplant patient in 1971 with the initials BK.
-It is similar to another virus called JC virus and is a member of the polyoma family, so you may also hear it referred to as polyomavirus.
+BK virus was first identified in the urine of a renal transplant patient who had the initials BK, in 1971.
+It is similar to another called JC virus.
+Both are members of the polyomavirus family, so you may also hear it referred to as polyomavirus.

-BK infections (BK virus nephropathy, meaning BK virus affecting the kidney) have increased over recent years, probably because we are better at diagnosing it, but also because of the more powerful anti-rejection drugs we use now.
-These drugs help to prevent kidney rejection but do increase the risk of developing infections particularly viral infections.
+BKVAN has increased over the years, probably partly because we are better at diagnosing it, but also because of the more powerful anti-rejection drugs we use now.
+These drugs help to prevent kidney rejection but do increase the risk of developing infections, particularly viral infections.
+More about immunosuppressive drugs.

-BK virus infections may occur in around 3% (3 in every 100) of the renal transplant population, usually within the first year following transplantation.
+Significant BK virus infections occur in around 3% (3 in every 100) of those having kidney transplants, usually within the first year following transplantation.

 How does BK virus spread?

 How the virus spreads isn’t known, but most healthy people have it in their kidneys in a harmless ‘latent’ (sleeping) form.
 It only causes trouble in some people after a kidney transplant.
-It is very unusual for BK virus to cause serious trouble in people who are immunosuppressed for other reasons.
+Rarely BK virus to cause serious trouble in people with other transplants, or who are immunosuppressed for other reasons.